Byron/prodash/README.md

        * **line-renderer-termion** - use the _termion_ backend, useful for lean unix-only builds
   * _Optional features_
        * **ctrlc**
-          * If set, the cursor will be hidden and *SIG_INT* and *SIG_TERM* handlers will be installed to reset the cursor on exit.
+          * If set, and the `hide_cursor` line renderer option is set, the cursor will be hidden **and** *SIG_INT* and *SIG_TERM* handlers will be installed to reset the cursor on exit.
+Otherwise you have to make sure to call `shutdown_and_wait()` on the `JoinHandle` returned to give the renderer a chance to undo the terminal changes.
+Failing to do so will leave the cusor hidden once the program has already finished.
           * Comes at the cost of an extra thread and additional dependencies.
 * **tui-renderer**
   * Provide a terminal user interface visualizing every detail of the current progress state.
 It treats the terminal